Exam Accommodations Procedures

 - All accommodated exams will be scheduled to begin at the same time as the in-class exam unless instructor consent has been made to reschedule, or when adding extended time to the end of an exam causes a conflict with the student's scheduled classes.

-- Faculty members and Student Access Services should have on file a copy of the completed Accommodated Notification Form (AN) before exam accommodations can be coordinated.
-Students are responsible for getting this form signed and returning a copy to our office.
+- Faculty members and Student Access Center should have on file a copy of the completed Accommodated Notification Form (AN) before exam accommodations can be coordinated.

-- Students are expected to follow the AAAC Testing Center Rules, which are posted inside and outside of the Testing Center in Room 30 Strong Hall.
+- Students are expected to follow the UASC Test Center Rules, which are posted inside and outside of the Testing Center in Room 30 Strong Hall.
 Any instance or suspicion of academic misconduct will be reported to the instructor.